immunIT/owfmodules.avrisp.device_id/README.md

-# owfmodules.skeleton
+# owfmodules.avrisp.device_id
-Module base repository

-Please read [CONTRIBUTING.md](https://bitbucket.org/octowire/octowire-framework/src/master/CONTRIBUTING.md) to follow the contribution process.
+Module getting the ID of an AVR device using the SPI interface along with a Reset line (GPIO)